Internships/Research

 Student Learning Outcomes

 The purpose of the internship in the Department of Crop and Soil Science is to provide you with a learning experience that has immediate real world application.
-Ideally, you'll put into practice some of the concepts you have learned in the classroom, and you'll be provided an opportunity to learn new skills and applications.
-You're expected to work 100-120 hours for each internship credit taken.
-Variance from this level needs preapproval from the internship coordinator.
+You'll put into practice some of the concepts you have learned in the classroom, and you'll be provided an opportunity to learn new skills and applications.